You-sha/Wine-Quality-Prediction/readme.md

 ## <p align="center">Model Tuning</p>

 Now we are going to take the best model and increase its performance by tuning the hyperparameters.
-I'll first use RandomizedSearchCV, and then a GridSearchCV on the resulting RSCV model, to tune it further.
+I'll first use RandomizedSearchCV, and then GridSearchCV on the resulting RSCV model, and tune it further.

 First I am going to import randomized search, then set a range for the hyperparameters I want to test.
-Then I fit a new random forest into the RSCV and get the best params.
+And I fit a new random forest into the RSCV and get the best params.

 Then, I instantiate a new model using the best RSCV parameters, fit the training data into it and score the test data: